schollz/find3/README.md

 - Rolling compression of MAC addresses for much smaller on-disk databases (see [stringsizer](https://github.com/schollz/stringsizer))
 - Data storage in SQLITE-database (previously it was BoltDB)

+The API for sending fingerprints (`/track` and `/learn`) and MQTT endpoints are backward compatible.

 # Status

-*FIND3* is under active development.
-Its not quite ready for non-technical users.
+*FIND3* is in the beta stage.
+Its ready for use, with possible bugs.

 # Contributing